papicella/snyk-iac-workshop/README.md

 ## Step 4 Test using the Snyk CLI - Terraform Files

+Snyk tests and monitors your Terraform files from your source code repositories, guiding you with advice for how you can better secure your cloud environment--catching misconfigurations before you push to production and helping you to fix them

-In addition to the Snyk App UI we also have, snyk - CLI and build-time tool to find & fix known vulnerabilities in open-source dependencies.
+In addition to the Snyk App UI we also have, snyk - CLI and build-time tool to find & fix known vulnerabilities in open-source dependencies and IaC configuration files.

 * Authorize the Snyk CLI with your account as follows